seed-labs/seed-emulator/examples/06-mini-internet/README.md

 # Mini Internet

-This is one of the more sophisticated examples; here, we combine what we have used from previous examples and build a larger emulation.
+This is one of the more sophisticated examples.
+We combine what we have used from previous examples and build a larger emulation.
 This document assumes the reader has some idea of what each layer does; it will be better to go through the other examples before proceeding with this one.
-In this example, we will set up:
+In this example, we will set up the followings:

-- Three tier-1 transit providers: AS2, AS3, and AS4 (buy transit from no one, peer with each other),
+- Three tier-1 transit providers: AS2, AS3, and AS4 (they do not buy transit from anyone, and they peer with each other),
-- two tier-2 transit provider: AS11 (buy transit from AS2 and AS3) and AS12 (buy transit from AS2 and AS4),
+- Two tier-2 transit provider: AS11 (it buys transit from AS2 and AS3) and AS12 (it buys transit from AS2 and AS4),
-- some content provider and service ASes:
+- Some content provider and service ASes:
     - AS150: web server, recursive DNS resolver,
     - AS151: web server,
     - AS152: web server,